atpay/wp-plugin/README.md

 @Pay API Wordpress Plugin
 ==================

-Integrate the @Pay plugin into your wordpress stroefront.
+Integrate the @Pay plugin into your wordpress storefront.